nios-students/docs/wiki/howto-rec-book.md

-- How many experiments / activities should I write??
+- How many experiments / activities should I write in it?

 Ans: Maximum **10**|Minimum **8**

 - The specific dates and times aren't given in my hallticket why is that?! (for [PE](https://nios-students.pages.dev/wiki/Exams-Assignments#pe-public-examination) **APRIL and  OCTOBER ONLY**)

-Ans: NIOS gives a “range of dates”  (e.g., 20th to 23rd) to the center, and the center **can hold/conduct the exam on **any day within those dates**.
+Ans: NIOS gives a “__range of dates__”  (e.g., 20th to 23rd) to the center, and **the center can hold/conduct the exam on any day within those dates**.
 For specific dates and time you need to visit your center one or two days **before the first practical exam** The dates will be displayed on the notice board.
 PS: On your hallticket also specific dates aren't given.

 - I only have the hallticket for theory exam what about practicals?! (**For [ODE](https://nios-students.pages.dev/wiki/Exams-Assignments#ode-on-demand-examination) exam ONLY**)